BUSINESS DEPOSIT ACCOUNT AGREEMENT

-You should use your personalized deposit slips with your preprinted name and account number.
-You are responsible for verifying the accuracy of all information on the pre-printed deposit slip form.
+You should use preprinted deposit slips that include your account name and account number.
+You are responsible for verifying the accuracy of all information on the pre-printed deposit slip form upon receipt of them from the printing company.
 Our liability, if any, for any printing errors on the pre-printed deposit slip form obtained through us is limited to the cost of replacement.
 We will not be responsible or liable for any other loss or damage you sustain.
 In addition, if you use a blank deposit slip from one of our branches, rather than your personalized deposit slip, we are not liable to you for errors that may result from hand-written account information or if you provide an incorrect account number.
 Please refer to the Online Banking Agreement for deposit information related to mobile deposits and the sections below captioned ELECTRONIC BANKING for ATM-related deposit information.

 Can we verify checks, cashier’s checks, and similar items?

 We cannot generally verify that checks, money orders, cashier’s checks or similar items are authentic and valid at the time you ask us to cash them or accept them for deposit.
 If we cash or accept such items and we later learn that the item is fraudulent, counterfeit or invalid for some other reason, we may charge your account for the amount of the item.
 This may occur even if (i) we previously made the funds available to you or (ii) this causes your account to become overdrawn.